 Roughly 750-800 kilometers from Ouagadougou, the Port of Lomé is often the closest geographical option.

-The primary advantage is that this shorter distance can lead to faster transit times and potentially lower freight costs.
-The port has made significant investments to position itself as a key regional transshipment hub.
+Its primary advantage is the shorter distance, which can lead to faster transit times and potentially lower freight costs.
+The port has also made significant investments to position itself as a key regional transshipment hub.

 On the other hand, customs and administrative processes can sometimes be less predictable than in Tema.
 The quality of the road infrastructure along the entire route also requires careful assessment.

-Lomé is optimal for projects where speed of delivery is a critical factor.
+Lomé is a strong option for projects where speed of delivery is a critical factor.
 Success on this route hinges on partnering with a highly experienced local logistics agent who can navigate its specific operational nuances.

 Port of Abidjan, Côte d’Ivoire